Ph.D. Georgia Institute of Technology

 Courses Taught: Organizational Theory and Design (Undergraduate, Professional MBA); Organizational Behavior Leadership (Undergraduate and MBA, Professional MBA); Principles of Management (Undergraduate); Human Resource Management (Undergraduate and MBA); Compensation (developed new course for Undergraduate and MBA); Employee Health and Well-being (developed new course as part of Business Leader Development Program); Research Methods and Statistics (Undergraduate and MBA)

-- Griffith, T., Spell, C., & Bezrukova, K. (2018).
-What we need to know and do about the impact of Artificial Intelligence on the self-employed.
-The Centre for Research in Self-Employment (CSRE): Strategic vision for the future of work.
+- Griffith, T., Spell, C., & Bezrukova, K. (2019).
+The impact of artificial intelligence on self-employment.
+The Centre for Research on Self-Employment (CSRE): Strategic vision for the future of work.
 London, UK.
+Online at http://crse.co.uk/news/new-think-piece-examinesimpact-artificial-intelligence-self-employment

 - Mukherjee, S., Spell, C.S. and Baveja, A., (2017).
 Mathematical Equivalence of ‘Racial Match Index’ and ‘Representativeness’ Measures.
 SSRN Electronic Journal.
 Available at SSRN: https://ssrn.com/abstract=3016203 or http://dx.doi.org/10.2139/ssrn.3016203